3v0k4/contact-page/timeless-software-wisdom/doc.markdown

 Is there anything we can do to make legacy Ruby more maintainable?

 That question led me to this talk.
-In it, I introduces a new gem that we designed to help wrangle legacy refactors.
+In it, I introduce a new gem that we designed to help wrangle legacy refactors.
 It’s called Suture, and along with providing some interesting functionality to make refactoring less mysterious and scary, it also prescribes a clear, careful, and repeatable workflow for increasing our confidence when changing legacy code.

 # Rust